Blog

 If your ovulation is normal, Al is possible without any additional fertility drugs.
 If you have issues with ovulation, performing IUI with fertility drugs can boost your chances of getting pregnant.

 This Reproductive Medicine procedure is ideal for couples dealing with lower sperm counts or poor sperm motility, same sex couples or single women who want to become moms on their own.
-IUI is
+IUI is also a good first option for those with unknown fertility issues.

 In vitro fertilization (IVF)